kristoferlund/ic-siws-react-demo-rust/README.md

 ![](media/header.png)

-> [!NOTE]
-> This version of the demo features a backend canister built in Rust.
-There is also a [TypeScript version](https://github.com/kristoferlund/ic-siwe-react-demo-ts) built using [Azle](https://github.com/demergent-labs/azle).

-✅ Sign in with Ethereum to interact with smart contracts (canisters) on the [Internet Computer](https://internetcomputer.org) (IC)!
+✅ Sign in with Solana to interact with smart contracts (canisters) on the [Internet Computer](https://internetcomputer.org) (IC)!

-✅ Establish a one-to-one relationship between an Ethereum wallet and an IC identity.
+✅ Establish a one-to-one relationship between an Solana wallet and an IC identity.

-✅ Access the IC capabilities from Ethereum dapp frontends, create cross-chain dapps!
+✅ Access the IC capabilities from Solana dapp frontends, create cross-chain dapps!
 Some of the features IC provide are:

 - Native integration with BTC and ETH
 - Twin tokens (ckBTC, ckETH)